pjfredricks/JDBC_CRUD/README.md

 # JDBC_CRUD

-## A simple program to implement CRUD operations using JDBC
+## A project to implement CRUD operations using JDBC